oblivia-simplex/Narrativity/2_schneider.md

-far here as to say I was ecstatic, and the traces of this feeling are still with me now, for it was no longer my responsibility to get rid of her, a job I had feared from the outset because I had thought that whatever I would do to her would not escape him, and I didn\'t want him to know, or to guess at, anything else about me besides what I had already told him.
-He may not have initially intended this effect, but he surely could not have failed to notice that she was gone, she was leaving, she would be leaving, and even if she didn\'t move from her chair, we both knew that she would neither speak nor look at us for the remainder of the afternoon.
+far here as to say I was ecstatic, and the traces of this feeling are still with me now, for it was no longer my responsibility to get rid of her, a job I had feared from the outset because I had thought that whatever I would do to her would not escape him, and I didn't want him to know, or to guess at, anything else about me besides what I had already told him.
+He may not have initially intended this effect, but he surely could not have failed to notice that she was gone, she was leaving, she would be leaving, and even if she didn't move from her chair, we both knew that she would neither speak nor look at us for the remainder of the afternoon.
 She only looked down at her hands, alternating this with a look at the floor, successfully